Gurwan/KillTheMyopia/README.md

 <h3> How install the app ? </h3>

+<p> If you want to use the script, you need to install the playsound module : pip3 install playsound </p>

+<p> Thanks to playsound, you can now add an alarm to warn you between each screen time.
+To use it, add a mp3 file with the name "soundalarm.mp3" in the same directory as the script </p>

 <p> Clone the project and place you in the downloaded folder.
 After that type in your terminal the command : python3 kill_the_myopia.py.</p>